Yes, Kids CAN Learn to Love Veggies

 Parents and caregivers are gatekeepers; their decisions about what, when, and how to offer foods to children can have as much influence as biology on children’s food preferences and acceptance.
 The vegetables a child is exposed to during the complementary feeding period should be part of the family’s typical diet and food environment, so that when children develop preferences for those vegetables, they continue to be exposed to them as the child fully transitions to table foods.
 Family-style meal times are associated with higher vegetable intake and children’s preference for vegetables and their vegetable consumption is predicted by eating approximately the same food as their parents.

-Our white paper also highlights the shortcomings of vegetable offerings in the U.S. commercial baby and toddler food marketplace and encourages industry to make improvements including affordable products that support veggie-forward diets for the nation’s youngest eaters.
+Our paper also highlights the shortcomings of vegetable offerings in the U.S. commercial baby and toddler food marketplace and encourages industry to make improvements including affordable products that support veggie-forward diets for the nation’s youngest eaters.